reselbob/AwsLogForwarder4R7/README.md

 The following steps describe details for packaging and uploading `AWSLogForwarder4R7`.
 1. Create the Lambda function named, `AwsLogForwarder4R7`

-2. Zip up the `AWSLogForwarder4R7` pro ject code you installed locally using `npm install`.
+2. Zip up the `AWSLogForwarder4R7` project code you installed locally using `npm install`.
 Make sure the file and directory structure of the zip file looks like the following:

 ```$xslt
 index.js
  -- node_modules
 ```

-Where `node_modules` is the directory containing the dependency modules. **Do not** zip up the project directory.
+WHERE `node_modules` is the directory containing the dependency modules. **Do not** zip up the project directory.
 AWS Lambda wants to see `index.js` and `node_modules` in the root position..

 3. Upload the Zip file to the AWS Lambda function